tweedegolf/storage-abstraction/README.md

 test():Promise<void>;
 ```

 Runs a simple test to test the storage configuration.
-The test is a call to `listBuckets` and if it fails it throws an error.
+The test is a call to `listFiles` and if it fails it throws an error.

 ### <a name='createbucket'></a>createBucket